aki5/libstl/README.md

 ## The half-edge data structure in libstl

-Libstl does not declare a struct to represent edges, which is a departure from common wisdom.
+Libstl does not declare a `struct` to represent edges.
+Instead, a half-edge is an immutable unsigned integer.
-We find that it is best to think of the half-edge as an integer value, and to declare and access attributes by indexing arrays with the half-edges.
-This has the added benefit of making the library open ended: an application can easily add any attributes it needs by indexing its own arrays by the half-edges.
+To declare and access half-edge attributes, the half-edges are used as array indices.
+This makes the half-edge open-ended in a way, applications can easily add any attributes they need by just declaring and accessing their own arrays with the half-edges.

 The half-edges are stored in groups of two, so that accessing the opposing half-edge is a simple `edge^1` expression, ie. flipping the least significant bit.

 ![Half-Edge data structure](https://raw.githubusercontent.com/aki5/libstl/master/half-edges.png)

 The figure above illustrates this principle.
-The `edges` array contains face loops of the half-edge data structure: at every index, this array contains the following half-edge.
-In a similar manner, the `verts` array has a vertex index for the source of each half-edge.
+The `next` array contains loops around the faces of the mesh.
+At every index, the `next` array contains the following half-edge.
+Likewise, the `vert` array contains a vertex identifier corresponding to the source of each half-edge.

 ## Libstl API